Skip to main content

 In this step, we'll create a custom Google Apps SAML application.
 This will be the gateway between the users in our Google organization and WordPress.
 We'll also define which Google users have access to the app.

-1. Find the SAML Apps dashboard in the Google Apps admin, and click Add a service/App to your domain:
+1. Find the Web and mobile apps dashboard in the Google Apps admin, and click Add app:

 IdP Information

-1. The Google IdP Information modal provides values and a certificate to pass back to the WP SAML Auth plugin.
-The key details are in the Option 1 section:
+1. The Google IdP Information appears on the next page and provides values and a certificate to pass back to the WP SAML Auth plugin.
+The key details are in the Option 2 section:

 Google IdP Information